-It’s really easy to get up and running, simply fill the bucket with water and hang it from the side of your coop or to a post.
+This waterer kit is really easy to get up and running, simply fill the bucket with fresh water and hang it from the side of your chicken coop or to a post.

 The majority of chickens take to the system in just 30 to 60 minutes, so your flock should get the hang of it in no time.

 Due to the design of the unit, your chickens’ water is kept clean and free of any debris or dirt.